Azure/missionlz/CONTRIBUTING.md

 The product owner sets the agenda for the meeting.
 The agenda includes:

-- New issues that need triage, usually selected by GitHub issues with a 'triage' label.
+- New issues that need triage, usually selected by GitHub issues with a `needs triage` label.
 - Prioritization of new and existing issues within the current release.
 Items added or removed from the current release.
-- Changes to the themes of the current and future releases.
+- Changes to the themes of the current and future releases, and the scope of future releases.
+- Issues that are not currently in a release.
+(Filter the GitHub Issues list for issues not currently assigned to a project, i.e., `is:issue is:open no:project`).

 #### Backlog Prioritization